bastien8060/ESPChess/README.md

 # ESPChess

+---
+ **NOTE**

+This Project is a work in progress and is nowhere near being finished nor fully functional at this stage.
+This project right now is merely usable as is.
+This is a huge project, and I hope to be nearly done by the 20th of June.
+---

 Online MultiThreaded Chess Playing Library for ESP32.

 This library has some easy to use c++ API which communicates over an HTTP api.
 This means that with little code, you can make an arduino play on chess.com.